LeeCampbell/IntroToRx/content/91_TestingRx.md

 ### AdvanceTo

-The `AdvanceTo(long)` method will execute all the actions that have been scheduled up to the absolute time specified.
+The `AdvanceTo(long)` method sets the virtual time to the specified number of ticks.
+This will execute all the actions that have been scheduled up to that absolute time specified.
 The `TestScheduler` uses ticks as its measurement of time.
 In this example, we schedule actions to be invoked now, in 10 ticks, and in 20 ticks.

+TODO: are these 100ns ticks or something else?

 ```csharp
 var scheduler = new TestScheduler();